-Account Plansto constrain the cumulative API usage of all the organizations under it.
+Publishers constrain the cumulative API usage of all the organizations under it using

-API Plansare a more granular feature that controls how individual APIs can be consumed by developers and applications within an organization.
-The API Plan comprises rate limit and/or quota information, along with the public or private APIs that these controls apply to.
-You can also choose which organizations an API Plan applies to, allowing you to set different access tiers for different organizations for the same APIs.
+API plansare more granular and control how Developers and applications within an organization can consume individual APIs.
+The API plan comprises rate limit and/or quota information, along with the public or private APIs to which these controls apply.
+You can also choose to which organizations an API plan applies, allowing you to set different access tiers for different organizations for the same APIs.

-Used concurrently, Account Plans and API Plans enable you to manage visibility, consumption, and tiered quota on your APIs.
+Used concurrently, you can manage manage visibility, consumption, and tiered quota on your APIs using account plans